The New Organ Liver Prize will award $1,000,000 to the first team

 You can support New Organ directly by donating here, as well as sharing via social media.

-To register, you must submit an Intent to Participate form to
+To register, please submit an Intent to Participate form to the

-the Methuselah Foundation at least seven months before beginning
+New Organ team at least seven months before beginning trials.

-trials.
-You can download the Intent to Participate form (PDF) here,
+You can download the Intent to Participate form (PDF)

-Once accepted, teams will later be required to submit a Team Agreement, a $1,000 registration fee (early-bird rate available until July 31, 2013), an Executive Summary, and a series of Team Trial Application documents to the judging committee.
+Once accepted, teams will later be required to submit a Team Agreement, an Executive Summary, and a series of Team Trial Application documents to the judging committee.

 The New Organ Liver Prize will be judged by a panel of five to seven independent, highly-qualified experts.
 We're in the process of forming the judging committee, which will be solely responsible for evaluating compliance with all prize guidelines and rules, and will have final authority in awarding the prize.